wforbes/Omnia/README.md

 ## Omnia Software License
-I'm not a license expert so please DM me with corrections but I think it's fair that, if you're going to use this code and work on this game on your own and turn it into something of your own (which you're free to do); I should get some credit for contributing to it.
+I'm not a license expert so please DM me with corrections.
+I think it's fair that if you're going to use this code and work on this game on your own, especially with plans to turn it into something of your own (which you're free to do) then I should get some credit for my work.
 That's the idea behind using the BSD 4-Clause license for this work.
 I expect the type of license used on this project will change as the project continues and may at some point become proprietary, but this won't happen soon.
-If there's anything I can do to help your work in expanding your version of this work, please DM me.
+If there's anything I can do to help your work, please DM me.
 Thanks!
 #### BSD 4-Clause
 Copyright (c) 2020 William Forbes c/o Submodern Studios, LLC.
 All rights reserved.